You are currently viewing Choosing Between MyISAM and InnoDB for MySQL Tables

 ALTER TABLE table_name ENGINE=InnoDB;

 However, developers should be aware that migrating to InnoDB can change the database’s behavior, particularly in terms of locking mechanisms and performance characteristics.
-Thorough testing is recommended before making the switch in a production environment.
+Perform thorough testing before switching in a production environment.

 Deciding Which Engine to Use